marc535/Project_1/SamuraiShodown/Versions/SamuraiShodown v.0.5/README.md

 * Òscar Tarrés (https://github.com/oscarta3)- Q&A

 Instructions:
 Download the file of whichever version you wish to play, inside of every one of them you will find an executable to play the version and a modified copy of this README file.
-We recommend you read only the last part, which will show you which features are included in that version
+We recommend you read only the last part, which will show you which features are included in that version and the controls to play the game

 Controls:
 If you wish to switch screens you can press SPACE
+* Player1 - Haohmaru:
-To move Haohmaru you have to either press D(forward walk), A(backward walk) or W(jump)
+To move Haohmaru you have to either press D(forward walk), A(backward walk) or W(jump) To attack with Haohmaru you can either press Q(kick), E(slash), or R(tornado) You can also combine walking with jumping to realize forward/backward jumps (A/D + W)

+* Player2 - Haohmaru:
+To move Haohmaru you have to, using the arrows, either press RIGHT(forward walk), LEFT(backward walk) or UP(jump) To attack with Haohmaru you can either press 1(kick), 2(slash), or 3(tornado) You can also combine walking with jumping to realize forward/backward jumps (LEFT/RIGHT + UP)

+* Debug tools
+F1: show/hide colliders
+F2: skip to battle
+F5: godMode(eliminate p1 colliders)
+F10: Player1 win
+F11: Player2 win
+1:Direct player1 win
+2:Direct player2 win

 List of Versions: